 Review Estimated Costs of Attendance

-To obtain an I-20 from Georgia State, you must show access to funds in liquid form (available for immediate withdrawal at any time) available to cover estimated tuition and fees (subject to annual increases), and estimated costs of living in Atlanta.
+To obtain a Form I-20 from Georgia State, you must show access to funds in liquid form (available for immediate withdrawal at any time) available to cover estimated tuition and fees (subject to annual increases), and estimated costs of living in Atlanta.
 Personal expenses may vary greatly.

 Tuition & Fees

-- The amounts below are estimates for immigration purposes for tuition, fees and living expenses for academic year 2019-2020.
+- The amounts below are estimates for immigration purposes for tuition, fees, and living expenses for the 2019-2020 academic year.
 For the latest tuition costs by semester, see the Student Accounts website.